-Head Librarian at Dutton Christian School (2010 – 2015).
+- Head Librarian at Dutton Christian School (2010 – 2015).

 Outside of school I really enjoy spending time with my family.
-I have been married to my husband, Brian, since 1996.
+I have been married to my husband, Brian, since 1997.
 We have 3 children who have all attended DCS at one time or another.
 Our oldest, Carson will be a freshman at Michigan State this year.
 Brady is a sophomore at South Christian, and our youngest, Lily, is an 8th grader at DCS this year.
 We are members at Caledonia Christian Reformed Church.
-Recently, Brian and I decided to lead the junior youth group class called ROOTS at our church.
 Finally, we enjoy many things together as a family such as sports, hiking, playing outside, and going to the beach.
 I love to read children’s and young adult literature.
 In my spare time, I enjoy playing or watching sports and I love to sit down and have a good cup of coffee with friends!

 Why I became a Christian school teacher: